Afridi & Angell inBrief

 The new law was enacted as Federal Decree-Law 20 of 2018.
 The previous AML law was Federal Law 4 of 2002, as amended by Federal Law 9 of 2014, and the implementing regulations that were promulgated pursuant to Cabinet Resolution 38 of 2014.
 The new law indicates that new implementing regulations will likewise be promulgated, although they have yet to be issued.

 Prior to the 2014 amendments, AML compliance was confined to specific of regulatory silos.
-In particular, obligations were imposed on banks, other financial institutions, insurance companies, accountants, lawyers, and businesses active in the Dubai International Financial Center and the Abu Dhabi Global Market.
+In particular, obligations were imposed on banks, other financial institutions, insurance companies, accountants, best lawyers, and businesses active in the Dubai International Financial Center and the Abu Dhabi Global Market.
 The 2014 amendments expanded the AML compliance obligation to all businesses and professions.
 This is continued by the new statute, but with somewhat greater precision.
 Specifically, the new statute imposes AML compliance obligations on Financial Institutions and on Designated Non-Financial Businesses and Professions (DNFBPs), terms adapted from the FATF.
 The implementing regulations will specify which DNFBPs will be subject to AML compliance obligations under the new statute.

 It was an often overlooked feature of the 2014 amendments that AML compliance throughout the economy was required.
 This is continued and enhanced by the new statute.
 Both Financial Institutions and DNFBPs are required to comply fully with the express prohibitions contained in AML statute, to report suspicious transactions to the Financial Information Unit of the Central Bank, to conduct due diligence with counterparties, to adopt internal guidelines to ensure that AML violations will not be committed inadvertently, to provide regular training to personnel, and to conduct regular and ongoing AML assessments of the business risks and sector risks that they face.
 Regulators throughout the UAE are instructed to ensure compliance with these requirements.